How to Find Degrees of Freedom

 In another scenario, if you perform a t-test on a sample of 15 data points, you’d calculate degrees of freedom as 15 minus 1, resulting in 14.

 These examples show how your degrees of freedom are crucial for valid statistical conclusions.
+For a formal definition and further context, you can refer to the Wikipedia entry on degrees of freedom.

 Conclusion